xynova/coreos-tls-secured/README.md

 ```

-Once we are logged into a session, we can salute the Whale and then proceed to run the **~/prep-ssl/build-cfssl.sh script**.
-This will fetch the cfssl source code, build the required binaries and automatically copy them back to our project under the **./cluster-files/bin** directory.
+Once logged in, we proceed to run the **~/prep-ssl/build-cfssl.sh script**.
+This script will fetch the [**cfssl** source code](https://github.com/cloudflare/cfssl), build the required binaries and automatically copy them back to our project under the **./cluster-files/bin** directory.

-* NOTE: Do not do this on your mobile data plan as the build requires a golang docker image that is around 1GB in size.*
+* NOTE: Do not run this build while connected to a mobile data plan: the build requires a golang docker image that is around 1GB in size.

 ```shell
 # Fetch cloudflare/cfssl and build it